dotnet/docs-aspire/docs/deployment/k8s-deployment.md

 ## Install containers in a Kubernetes cluster

-Once the containers are built and stored in your registry, you can use aspirate to run them on your Kubernetes cluster:
+Once the containers are built and stored in your registry, you can use Aspirate to run them on your Kubernetes cluster:

 ```bash
 aspirate apply